Jesse Winker Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in the league.
+- The 7.8 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in MLB.

-- The Rockies' 5.33 team ERA ranks 27th among all league pitching staffs.
+- The Rockies' 5.07 team ERA ranks 26th among all MLB pitching staffs.

-- The Rockies rank 22nd in baseball in home runs surrendered (39 total, 1.3 per game).
+- Rockies pitchers combine to rank 19th in baseball in home runs allowed (39 total, 1.3 per game).

-- The Rockies are sending Feltner (2-2) to the mound to make his sixth start of the season.
-He is 2-2 with a 4.68 ERA and 27 strikeouts in 25 2/3 innings pitched.
+- Seabold will take the mound to start for the Rockies, his first this season.

-- The righty's most recent time out came on Tuesday against the Cleveland Guardians, when he tossed six innings, surrendering no earned runs while allowing five hits.
+- The 27-year-old righty pitched in relief in his most recent outing this season, one of seven appearances so far.

 © 2023 Data Skrive.
 All rights reserved.